Cambridge University Press: Alms for Jihad

 In 2007, controversy arose over the press's decision to destroy all remaining copies of its 2006 book Alms for Jihad: Charity and Terrorism in the Islamic World, by Burr and Collins, as part of the settlement of a lawsuit brought by Saudi billionaire Khalid bin Mahfouz.
 Within hours, Alms for Jihad became one of the 100 most sought after titles on Amazon.com and eBay in the United States.
 The press sent a letter to libraries asking them to remove copies from circulation.
 The press subsequently sent out copies of an "errata" sheet for the book.

 The American Library Association issued a recommendation to libraries still holding Alms for Jihad: "Given the intense interest in the book, and the desire of readers to learn about the controversy first hand, we recommend that U.S. libraries keep the book available for their users."
 The publisher's decision did not have the support of the book's authors and was criticized by some who claimed it was incompatible with freedom of speech and with freedom of the press and that it indicated that English defamation laws were excessively strict.
 In the New York Times Book Review (7 October 2007), United States Congressman Frank R. Wolf described Cambridge's settlement as "basically a book burning".
 The press pointed out that, at that time, it had already sold most of its copies of the book.

-The press defended its actions, saying it had acted responsibly and that it is a global publisher with a duty to observe the laws of many different countries.
+The press defended its actions, saying it had acted responsibly and that it was a global publisher with a duty to observe the laws of many different countries.